Political quietism in Islam: Quietism in Shia Islam

 Their stance is not a complete withdrawal from politics, since they affirm that a "true Islamic government" cannot be established until the return of the twelfth Imam.
 Until this time, Muslims must "search for the best form of government", advising rulers to ensure that "laws inimical to sharia" are not implemented.
 However, others (for example, Ali al-Sistani) advise a pluralistic, democratic system of government until the return of the Mahdi.
 Their "quietism" is justified by the notion that humans are prone to errors or corruption, therefore no mortal human can ever establish a just, Islamic rule on Earth.
 Therefore, many of them oppose the Iranian "non-quietist" concept of Guardianship of the Islamic Jurist.

+Quietism and historians

+At least one historian (Jebran Chamieh) argues the Islamic belief that includes what type of government is best and Muslims should establish, is not supported by what is known about the preaching and life of Muhammad.

+Chamieh also points out that this practice (or lack thereof) was followed by the Rashidun caliphate, who never established a "police force to keep law and order".
+When "the rebels attacked Caliph Othman in his house and assassinated him, no security measures were available to protect him.
+The caliphs did not establish an administration, a fiscal system, or a budget ...
+In the conquered lands, they retained the previous Byzantine and Persian administrative systems and kept the local employees to administer the country."